0xwhalerush/memek-dao/README.md

 GMMMM Everyone

-First, now we build DAO ecosystem with app, this very simple
+First, now we build DAO ecosystem with gaming, this very simple